Montgomery County Drug Lawyer

 It may be surprising to learn of the wide range of discretion the court has in these cases.
-A Montgomery County drug lawyer could turn that discretion into an advantage.
+A MoCo drug lawyer could turn that discretion into an advantage.
 Because there are no mandatory minimum sentences for simple possession offenses, an attorney could help drastically mitigate the consequences for a §5-601 violation.

 Intent to Distribute

 A conviction for possession with the intent to distribute will result in more serious consequences than mere possession.
 The penalties for this crime vary according to several factors.
 Typically, however, possession with intent to sell a Schedule I or Schedule II drug will result in a maximum penalty of up to 20 years in state prison and up to $25,000 in fines.
 A charge involving a controlled substance other a Schedule I or I substance typically carries a maximum sentence of five years of imprisonment and a fine of up to $15,000.

 As of 2019, there is a national trend toward relaxing penalties for marijuana-related charges.
 Montgomery County is no exception and has specific laws for marijuana which are more permissive than laws controlling other substances.

 A first conviction for less than ten grams of marijuana is a civil offense which carries a fine of up to $100.
 A second conviction will result in a fine of up to $250.
 A third conviction could result in a fine of up to $500.
 There is no possibility of a jail sentence for the possession of fewer than ten grams of marijuana.
 The possession of an amount of marijuana greater than ten grams could, however, result in jail time, typically not exceeding a year, and a fine of up to $1,000.